 Public information officers gather facts and distribute them to the media.
 They produce printed and video material about their organization for dissemination to the public.
 A public information officer may be responsible for organizing special events such as news conferences and awards ceremonies.
 Maintaining a social media presence may be part of a public information officer's duties.
 These individuals may work long hours on an irregular schedule, especially when publicized situations or incidents affect the company.

-The BLS noted the job outlook for public relations managers and specialists was about average for all professions, with job growth expected to increase by 6% between 2014 and 2024.
+The BLS noted the job outlook for public relations managers and specialists was about average for all professions, with job growth expected to increase as fast as the average between 2018 and 2028.
 However, competition for entry-level positions was predicted to be fierce, and the BLS stated workers with excellent social media skills may fare best.

 Public information officers are public relations specialists.
 They provide information to the media and the public that is intended to inform the public about programs or issues.
 In addition to a bachelor's degree in marketing, public relations or a relevant field, those seeking employment in this field benefit from completing an internship.